Also known as: Palmetto

 One thing for sure is fishing for Permit with a fly rod is a real addiction and once bitten there is no going back.
 However, I know many Permit addicts from all over the world and they are all extremely happy people just enjoying life, so you will be in good company.

 Have you ever been Permit fishing?
 Is this a species you’ve always wanted to target?
-If it is, and you’re ready to experience true Permit fishing, contact us or call 01603 407596 today and we’ll make your dreams a reality.
+If it is, and you’re ready to experience true Permit fishing, you can contact our fly fishing team at email@example.com or call 01603 407596 today and we’ll make your dreams a reality.